 This strategy is a good way to improve human resource management.
 As a result, gamification is capable of increasing employees’ creativity, teamwork, and problem-solving.
 For example, its application is by announcing the best employee of the month.

 However, instead of assessing them traditionally, gamification sets targets that can be achieved gradually, through what we know as “levels”.
 Every time the employees pass a level, they will receive points or badges that represent how close they are to the rewards.
 So, they will always have a reason to perform well.

 Related article: 5 Company’s Contributions to Employee Burnout and How to Prevent It

 Benefits of gamification in the workplace

-Gamification implementation delivers a lot of advantages for the companies.
+Gamification implementation delivers a lot of advantages for the company.
 Here is some of it:

 1. Enhance objectivity in assessment

 This process depends on automation and data collected in the HRM system that has been integrated with other systems.
-Thus, the manager will be able to track, for example, how many salespersons who manage to close deals with the clients or how efficient the customer service team solves tickets.
+Thus, the manager will be able to track, for example, how many salespersons manage to close deals with the clients or how efficiently the customer service team solves tickets.

-The real-time information will increase objectivity because the assessment utilizes hard data and not based on the managers’ mood and personal interest.
+The real-time information will increase objectivity because the assessment utilizes hard data and is not based on the managers’ moods and personal interests.